 August – Dogs Day of Summer - Since the passing of Fido-friendly legislation, Maryland restaurants, accommodations and attractions have been working to unleash pet-friendly practices.
 Tourism officials in Annapolis say their colonial-era town – especially suited for a stroll – is one of the state's most pet-friendly destinations.
 Ellicott City has a wine store that even hosts a monthly Yappy Hour.

 September – O Say Can You See!
 Star-Spangled Spectacular is a free festival that celebrates the 200th birthday of our national anthem.
 Tall ships, Navy gray hulls and the Blue Angels will come to Baltimore’s famed Inner Harbor to celebrate The Star-Spangled Banner.
 Landside festivals include re-enactments, a family fun-zone, live musical performances, and Chesapeake food and beverage.
-Events crescendo on September 13 with a star-studded patriotic concert and extraordinary fireworks display over Fort McHenry and the Baltimore harbor.
+Events crescendo with a star-studded patriotic concert and extraordinary fireworks display over Fort McHenry and the Baltimore harbor.

 October – Horsing Around - Maryland's equestrian heritage is in the spotlight at Maryland Million Day, at Laurel Park (Prince George's County).
 This one-day stakes program offers purses totaling $1 million.
 The nominated horses that run in this annual event are the progeny of nominated stallions in the state.
 Fair Hills International in Elkton features dressage, endurance and stadium-jumping competitions.
 According to the Maryland Horse Industry Board, Maryland has more horses per square mile than any other state.